nom3ad/fluent-plugin-keyvalue-parser/README.md

 ```

 ####NOTE
-* if the key is not quotted and pair_delimiter occures in key,plugin will handle it.
+* if the key is not in quotes and pair_delimiter occures in key,plugin will handle it.

   eg: